 If you’re experiencing a flare-up of RA symptoms in your shoulder, your doctor may prescribe injections of corticosteroids.
 Steroid injections are mainly used in the short term to control RA symptoms during disease flares.
 Some people may find these treatments uncomfortable or even painful initially.
-One myRAteam member shared, “I had a cortisone shot in my shoulder yesterday. … Holy cow, Batman, it hurt!
+One myRAteam member shared, “I had a cortisone shot in my shoulder yesterday … Holy cow, Batman, it hurt!
 I’m hoping to get some relief — my shoulders have been killing me.”

-Your rheumatologist may recommend physical therapy to help improve flexibility, strength, and range of motion.
-An occupational therapist can help you make adjustments in your environment and everyday tasks to reduce pain and discomfort during activities and when sleeping.
+You might also consider working with an occupational therapist, who can help you make adjustments in your environment and everyday tasks to reduce pain and discomfort during activities and when sleeping.

 Another member found a way of managing nighttime pain: “I was diagnosed almost 50 years ago with RA.
 For 30-plus years, I’ve slept with a pillow under my arms.
 It keeps my shoulders open and helps me sleep.”

 Another member shared a similar holiday experience: “I had shoulder pain before Thanksgiving and was also using ice packs.
 My RA doc gave me an injection in each [shoulder] and started me on prednisone.
 So far, so good.”

-One member found that hot and cold therapy worked particularly well with the addition of a pain-relieving spray.
+One myRAteam member found that hot and cold therapy worked particularly well with the addition of a pain-relieving spray.
 “I use heat and cold compresses and gently apply Biofreeze.
 I will wear a sling, too,” they said.

 Have you had shoulder pain with your RA?
 What has helped you find relief?
 Share your tips in the comments below or by posting on myRAteam.